CodeReviewDAO/dxd_codereview/Reviews/86 - CSPR Metrics API/3 - Documentation, tests and improvements/README.md

 ## General Observations

-The project can be quickly set up using the documentation which can be found in Github repository of the project which also has usage instructions.
+The project can be quickly set up using the documentation which can be found in github repository of the project which also has usage instructions.
 Also, project is already live and can be tested/used by visiting [website of the project](https://caspermetrics.io).

 # Final Conclusion

 Project is well structured and documented in detail along with usage and intallation instructions.
 Low-level code documentation is well enough.
-Project meets the requirements stated in milestone acceptance criteria.
-Also, Project has well enough e2e tests and unit tests.
-As project documentation is well structured, code level documentation is sufficient enough and accptance criteria requirements are met, reviever thinks that this submission should pass.
+The project meets the acceptance criteria of the milestone.
+Also, the project has well enough e2e tests and unit tests.
+As project documentation is well structured, code level documentation is sufficient enough and accptance criteria requirements are met, reviewer thinks that this submission should pass.

 # Recommendation